 Interested in joining the team?
 General body meetings for the Spring 2022 semester will occur on 1/31, 2/28, 4/4, and 5/2 at 5PM in CS 220.
 We hope to see you there!

 All of our homes are built and furnished with as many sustainable products as possible.
 Each of the homes in the Solar and EcoVillage serve as student housing after the completion of the U.S. Department of Energy Solar Decathlon.
 The tenants are passionate members of the team and are committed to using less, reusing more, and sharing their knowledge with others.

 The Solar House Design Team designs and/or builds each home so that it may regulate its environment using passive solar techniques.
 This thoughtful design process allows the home to reduce the amount of energy needed to regulate its internal environment.

-“Solar House Design Team has not only shown me the importance of designing homes for markers that are in need, but also how crucial renewable energy sources and sustainable materials are for the future of residential housing.
+“Solar House Design Team has not only shown me the importance of designing homes for individuals that are in need, but also how crucial renewable energy sources and sustainable materials are for the future of residential housing.
 The team has allowed me to gain a strong foundation in engineering software such as Revit, and gave me the skills needed to acquire an internship where I can apply the knowledge I learned here to real-world problems.”

-Melorin Azimzadeh, Vice President
+Melorin Azimzadeh, President

 Mission and Goals